 Germanium is used in fibre optics, infra-red optics, high brightness LEDs used in automobile head lights and in semi-conductors for transistors in thousands of electronic applications.
-Recently declared as a strategic metal by the US Government, it is also used for night vision and targeting at night.
+Recently declared as a strategic metal by the US Government, it is also used for night vision and night targeting.